harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/prototype/notes/Prototype Pattern in Java.md

 If you use the prototype pattern, you can create a single instance of customer class and clone it.
 You may improve the application preference by saving the object creation time.

-## Before getting to implementation, let’s see two types of copying an object.
+## Before getting to implementation, letâ€™s see two types of copying an object.

 - Shallow Copy - When we use the default clone method, it will create a shallow copy of the object.